 PUBLIC PRIVATE

 Scripture Matt.
 1-12 Matt.
 13-28

 Focus Nation Remnant

 Miracles Proof to nation Training for remnant

 Kingdom Offer Prominent Disappears

+1 Tomment Disappears

 Teaching Discourse Parabolic

-Interim program Not mentioned Prominent

-Crucifixion; Resurrection Not mentioned (4:17) Prominent (16:21)

 "Peter said to them, 'Repent, and each of you be baptized in the name of Jesus Christ for (eis) the forgiveness of your sins; and you will receive the gift of the Holy Spirit."